Esarac/Tripadvisor-Hotel/README.md

 # Tripadvisor: Hotels ✈🏨
 ## What is this all about? 🗨
-This is a research project that analyzes the impact of sustainability related topics at some TripAdvisor hotels.
-The results of this project will be published in two papers answering the three main research questions and deployed on a website that shows all the hotel summaries and ratings.
+This is a research project to analyzes the impact of sustainability related topics at some TripAdvisor hotels.
+The results will be published in two papers answering the three main research questions and deployed on a website that shows all the hotel summaries and ratings.
 In this repository, you will find all the scripts used in this research.

 ## Research questions ❓
 * User query-based system able to summarize client reviews and answer questions based on TripAdvisor comments in order to take a well-informed decision.